 You’re not alone, most of us don’t know how to get dressed anymore.
 Pre-pandemic and Meta, style inspiration was easy to find.
-A simple google search, or a stop by my favorite blogs or instagram accounts – some of us remember fashion magazines – would leave me inspired for weeks.
-Not only have the fashion trend setters abandoned us in a sea of cut-outs, baggy silhouettes, fast fashion, inconsistent quality, and unflattering styles – the bombardment of ads, sponsored posts and reels on Instagram, has made it nearly impossible to find “real women over 40”, wearing “real outfits”.
+A simple Google search, or a stop by my favorite blogs or Instagram accounts – some of us remember fashion magazines – would leave me inspired for weeks.
+Not only have the fashion trendsetters abandoned us in a sea of cut-outs, baggy silhouettes, fast fashion, inconsistent quality, and unflattering styles – but the bombardment of ads, sponsored posts, and reels on Instagram, has made it nearly impossible to find “real women over 40”, wearing “real outfits”.

 So how do we navigate style in this post-pandemic fashion world crisis?

 - Find bloggers that share your style aesthetic – or what you strive to achieve – and give them a follow.
 If you don’t want more in your inbox, follow them on your choice of social media, so you know when they post fresh content.

 - Create your own Style Boards on Pinterest.
 I find it very helpful to Pin images or products that speak to me.
 This is a great way to learn more about your own personal style.